Skip to main content

 Reporting lines in an organization grouped by Role

-In this example, the roles of the organization have been modeled with Role components, and each employee has an Is Realized By reference from the Role they perform to their corresponding Person component.
+In this example, the roles of the organization have been modeled with Role components, and each employee has an Assigned To reference to the Role they perform from their corresponding Person component.

 As roles encapsulate responsibilities, it may be tempting to show the ownership relationship that exists between a role and, for example, the applications a role might own, using a metamodel such as this: